 - Medical and dental coverage ends on the last day of the month in which you are paid for at least 8 hours or more in your benefit-eligible appointment with WSU.
 You may be eligible for continuation of your medical/dental coverage for up to 18 to 29 months, dependent upon whether you are eligible for COBRA provisions, or continuation of benefits due to Layoff/Reduction in Force.

 - The Health Care Authority (HCA) will mail a self-pay/COBRA packet to your home address.
-Employees can access this information online at www.hca.wa.gov or by calling the HCA directly at (800) 200-1004.
-If you are separating due to Layoff/Reduction in Force, HRS will also mail you information regarding your self-pay options.
+Employees can access this information online at the Washington HCA website or by calling the HCA directly at (800) 200-1004.
+The federal government has provided a 100% subsidy to cover the premium costs for the period of April through September, 2021.
 You have 60 days from the date your coverage ends to pursue this benefit.

-- In addition, or instead of, the above you may also review coverage options through the ACA Marketplace.
-Please visit www.healthcare.gov for additional information.
+- In addition to, or instead of, the above you may also review coverage options through the ACA Marketplace.
+Please visit HealthCare.gov for additional information.

 Refer to WAC 182 Chapter 12 Section 131 for information regarding benefit eligibility or contact HRS.
 If you do not agree with the benefit eligibility decision WSU makes, you have the right to request HRS to re-evaluate your benefit eligibility at any time.
-Should you disagree with the eligibility decision made by HRS, you also have the right to appeal through PEBB Appeals Process at www.pebb.hca.wa.gov.
+Should you disagree with the eligibility decision made by HRS, you also have the right to appeal through the PEBB Appeals Process.

 Retirement Plans (including Voluntary Investments Plans)